Odawara District

 Taylor walked around the table.
 This is where we teach,” he said, opening one of the doors to the side rooms.
 “Givans Choro kept all his investigator sheets in here, too.”

 Thackeray followed his companion into the room.
-Taylor placed a notebook on the table and opened it to several lined and squared pages with Investigators stenciled at the top, and Tokyo South in smaller letters in the right-hand corner.
-In Kunitachi, Longstreet had always been running out of Investigator sheets.
-The surest way to impress the big shots was by running out of Investigator sheets on a regular basis.
+Taylor placed a notebook on the table and opened it to the pages with Investigators stenciled at the top and Tokyo South in smaller letters in the right-hand corner.
+In Kunitachi, Longstreet was always running out of investigator log sheets.
+Running out of investigator log sheets was a sure way to impress the big shots.

 He read the information slowly, deciphering Givans’s notes.
 Givans had three baptisms in two months.
-All of them were still active.
+They were still active.
 “You’re a good man, Givans,” he said to himself.

 He heard the front sliding doors open and close.
 “See who that is—” he said.
 Taylor was already out the door.